 The Happy Valley Union Elementary School District provides ongoing professional-development opportunities.
+We have two full days dedicated to district-wide professional development as well as utilizing our minimum day Monday schedule for one hour of professional development each week.
 The major emphasis of our staff development is in the area of Common Core State Standards, Response to Intervention (RTI), utilizing instructional technologies, targeted instruction, and student engagement strategies.
 Our focus is to improve student achievement using data, developing individual plans to support student learning, and monitoring student progress.
 Our district is committed to staff development.
 In addition to three staff development days, we utilize teacher release time, school workshops, and conferences to support ongoing learning.
 Teachers are supported in their professional development by participating in Differentiated Assistance, literacy training, and a vertical collaboration process.
 We are developing a system that uses improvement science to facilitate continuous improvement in literacy across the content areas and social and emotional learning.
 Our LCAP reflects this process in goals one and two.